Mother: Daughter treated like ‘animal’ in Minnesota arrest

 ST. PAUL, Minn.
 (AP) - The mother of a 13-year-old girl whose arrest by St. Paul police sparked an angry backlash on social media says officers were overly aggressive in handling her daughter who has a mental illness.

 The woman says her daughter was “basically treated like an animal.”
 The Associated Press is not naming the mother in order to protect the juvenile’s identity.
-Video of the arrest captured by a witness shows two white officers struggling to arrest the teen, who’s black, as she screams and thrashes on the floor of a UPS store.
+Video of the arrest captured by a witness shows three white officers struggling to arrest the teen, who’s black, as she screams and thrashes on the floor of a UPS store.
 The mother has accused the officers of racial bias.

 Police say the girl violated a no-trespassing order, ran from police and resisted arrest.
-St. Paul Mayor Melvin Carter said the arrest is “deeply disturbing” and called for an internal police investigation.
+The Star Tribune reports an internal affairs investigation has opened for the three officers, Alexander Graham, Grady Sheehy and Charles Busch.

 Sign up for Daily Newsletters